KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 6. Typo: Found `Magic Mirror` in file `readme.md`: Replace it with `MagicMirror²`.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AVStock by lavolp3](https://github.com/lavolp3/MMM-AVStock)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
    -  alphavantage    ^2.4.1  →   ^2.5.0
    -  highcharts      ^9.0.0  →  ^11.2.0
    -  yahoo-finance2  ^2.4.3  →   ^2.9.0